How to plan a budget wedding that looks expensive and is still the best day ever

 So many of my brides get their dress from Topshop or Asos!
 Asos have a fab collection.
 And they're actually even more beautiful than a lot of "wedding" dresses.
 Amber's dress (below) is from Asos.
 Rachel of the Brighton powder paint wedding's dress was from Zara.

 Jeans, Converse, a nice shirt, funky braces and a bowtie will do the job.
-You can buy a cool waistcoat and that will set you apart from the other guys.
-Here is some suit inspiration and ideas for guys and guys and non-binary folks.
+It's often too hot in summer for a fancy suit anyway.
+You can buy a cool waistcoat and that will set you apart from the others.
+Here is some suit inspiration.

-You don’t have to have a matchy wedding party – tell them to wear whatever they want (you can always give them a style or colour palette).
+You don't have to have a matchy wedding party - tell them to wear whatever they want (you can always give them a style or colour palette).
+Then no one has to buy a new dress.
 Or have no bridal party at all!

 If you're having a floor-length dress no one will be able to see your shoes, so wear whatever you want!
 If you're having a back garden wedding, barefoot or sandals (or barefoot sandals!) is a good idea, with Converse for the boys.
 For something extra special, why not both go for special wedding Converse or Doc Martens?